CoryParsnipson/rpi-proto-1/README.md

 This contains a 2 piece shoulder button holder along with 2 square shoulder buttons for the left side controller.
 This design is sturdier than v1.
 This does not fit the Nintendo 3DS shoulder buttons.

-### controller-chassis-mount-left [Status: WIP]
+### controller-chassis-mount-left [Status: success (up to date)]

 This is basically thumbstick-v2, dpad\_tactile, and shoulder-buttons-left-v2 fused together into one model.
 This will have attachments to be fitted onto a chassis and then put inside an outer enclosure.
+The L1 and L2 shoulder buttons should be printed with the ironing setting enabled for best effect.
+The select button holder in this is barely functional.
+This will be improved in the next version.